Henriqueediniz/socialApp-mobile/README.md

 # socialApp-mobile

-Is a app mobile like my social app web
+Is an app mobile like my social app web